getsentry/sentry-javascript/packages/nestjs/README.md

 export class AppModule {}
 ```

-The `SentryModule` needs to be registered before any module that should be instrumented by Sentry.

 ## SentryTraced

 Use the `@SentryTraced()` decorator to gain additional performance insights for any function within your NestJS